Search This Blog

 Cercidiphyllum japonicum - Katsura Tree

 The katsura tree is a really nice tree although I am not convinced it will grow well here.
-There is only one planting that I am aware of and the trees look to be in fair condition.
 They tend to lose foliage when drought stressed.
 Anyway, they are a medium to large tree (40-60') with a pyramidal habit in youth but becoming more wide spreading or oval shape with age.
 Around here they are likely to be in the 30' range.

 On younger trees the lateral branches tend to be held horizontal to the main stem and the branching on that stem tends to be flat creating a very nicely layered habit.